SlimeVR/SlimeVR-Docs-Site/server-setup/configuring-trackers.md

 ![img](https://i.imgur.com/To9z4Pd.png)

 Please note that this only affects the virtual trackers in Steam and not your SlimeVR trackers.
 If you only have Waist and Legs ticked, they will still be accessing up to an 8 IMU setup (waist, chest, legs ,ankles and feet).
-Additionally, VRChat only supports 3 virtual trackers so it does not require more than Waist and Legs.
+At the moment, VRChat currently supports 11 virtual trackers, including headset and controllers.

 ### SteamVR trackers to enable depending on your set